innovaminex/source-code/README.md

 RazielCore Algorithm
 ====================

 RazielCore is a proprietary algorithm built by InnovaMinex developers for INX Blockchain.
 Having such a complex yet energy effecient algorithm keeps not only INX Open Ledger safe and secure but makes InnovaMinex blockchain unique.
+The algo itself is designed to be light weight yet extremely complex as it is a recursive algorithm compromising of 5 unique block hashes.
 <br> <br>
 http://www.innovaminex.com
 <br>